reimagined/resolve/new-readme.md

 ## <a name="why-resolve">**🏗️ Why reSolve**</a>

-With reSolve you can easy and fast create different level difficulty applications.
-It could be applications like simple [ToDo List](#todo-list), or some reactive applications like StackOverflow, with distributed, highload and serverless architecture.
-Thanks to stack of technologies (CQRS, Event Sourcing, Domain-Driven Design, React + Redux) your application would be easy scalable, maintainable, so you can focus on application essence.
+With reSolve you can create applications of any complexity level more efficiently.
+A single approach is used for a simple [ToDo List](#todo-list) and for a complicated reactive application like [Hacker News](https://github.com/reimagined/hacker-news-resolve) with distributed serverless architecture ready for high load.
+The technologies stack (CQRS, Event Sourcing, Domain-Driven Design, React + Redux) makes any reSolve application scalable and maintainable, so you can focus on a business logic instead of an auxiliary code.

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-why-resolve-reactivity.gif"></p>